 We are acquiring advisors to make possible the development of games for Paris, London, Shanghai and San Francisco.

 We’re interested in portraying new cities around the US and the world, as well as integrating games and their surrounding materials with public dialogue programs on climate in each region.

-Languages: We now have a Chinese translation of Energetic, so when we launch online we will offer it in both English and Chinese.
+Languages: We now have a Chinese translation of Energetic.

 3 – The timeline for Energetic: Climate change is on a critical timeline and every month counts.
 Education is pivotal to creating the social consent for a fast and effective clean energy transition.
-The pandemic has frozen society and put much of our social activity online.
-There’s no technical reason we cannot have 10 million people around the world playing games that teach them what’s necessary to decarbonize their own cities by this time next year.
+With resources, there’s no technical reason we cannot have 10 million people around the world playing games that teach them what’s necessary to decarbonize their own cities within the span of a year.